 “It’s so good for the self-esteem of the child that they can do something like that,” Moncini says.

-Along with its St. Charles studio, Carnesecchi’s business offers Kids Summer Art Camps at park districts in Naperville and Glen Ellyn, as well as weekly classes and workshops at those places.
+What is offered Along with its St. Charles studio, Carnesecchi’s business offers Kids Summer Art Camps at park districts in Naperville and Glen Ellyn, as well as weekly classes and workshops at those places.

 At the Kids Summer Art Camps, students complete seven to 10 projects and take part in an art show at the end.